-Opening February 14, 2019: The new Red Panda Exhibit with introduction of resident pandas, Leafa (photo above) and Phoenix.
+New in 2019: The new Red Panda Exhibit with introduction of resident pandas (photo above), Leafa and Phoenix.
 They are the first species to be introduced as part of the Nature Center’s new Prehistoric Appalachia project.
 While red pandas currently roam the eastern Himalayas and mountains of southwestern China, 5 million years ago their extinct relative Bristol’s Panda lived in our North Carolina mountains.
 Only 10,000 wild adult red pandas remain in the world.
 Leafa and Phoenix are part of the Species Survival Program associated with the Association of Zoos and Aquariums.

 They one of 28 wildlife centers in the country participating in the red wolf re-introduction program.
 They have 1% of the entire red wolf population of the world, because there are only 300-400 red wolves in existence, and they participate in the Species Survival Plan (SSP) breeding program for this critically endangered species.
 See the gray wolf also.